Updating Existing Records and Inserting New Ones

 Other Integration Tools

-A similar task of inserting and updating records can also be solved with a replication package or an import package with the UPSERT operation.
+A similar task of inserting and updating records can also be solved with a replication or an import with the UPSERT operation.
 However, data flow offers more flexibility.
-A replication package can be used only to load cloud data to a database, and only if the table has the same structure as the cloud object.
-An import package can load data to a cloud app as well as data flow.
+A replication can be used only to load cloud data to a database, and only if the table has the same structure as the cloud object.
+An import can load data to a cloud app as well as data flow.
 But data flow can be useful when you need to have different mapping for insert and update.
 For example, when you don’t want to update certain columns that should be filled when creating a record.